 After this, you will just need to keep your commissary membership up to date, and renew your state license annually at the beginning of your license cycle.

-If you wish, DreamMaker Hot Dog Carts® can file all of your state paperwork for you.
-We will complete all of the proper documents, and mail them along with the appropriate fees to the State of Florida.
+If you wish, DreamMaker Hot Dog Carts® can file all of your Florida State paperwork for you.
+We will complete all of the proper documents, and submit them electronically along with the appropriate fees to the State of Florida.
 We will interface with the state on your behalf and work with the Plan Reviewers directly in the event that they have questions.
-We will literally handle the entire licensing process for you, from beginning to end!
-You will have nothing to worry about or stress over, as we have done this hundreds of times before...
-We are the pros!
+We will literally handle the entire licensing process for you, from beginning to end...
+You will have nothing to worry about or stress over, as we have done this hundreds and hundreds of times before...
+We are the absolute experts at this entire process.
+All you will have to do is show up at your commissary for your opening inspection.
 We also have a terrific relationship with the state offices in Tallahassee.
-We charge a small fee of $200.00 for this convenient service.
-Let us help you get your new licensed quickly and properly!
+We charge a small fee of $300.00 for this convenient service.
+Let us help you get your cart licensed properly and as quickly and as possible!

-If you have any questions regarding licensing or commissary, please feel free to contact Adriana at anytime.
-If she is not available, please leave a message and she will return your call just as soon as possible.
+If you have any questions regarding licensing or commissary, please Contact Us anytime, and we will get back to you just as soon as possible.
+Thank you.